 Business Email Compromise Attack Tactics

 Is BEC more damaging than ransomware?
 What tactics are BEC actors using?
-How can organizations bolster their defenses?
+How can organisations bolster their defences?
 Jon Clay, VP of threat intelligence, tackles these pertinent questions and more to help reduce cyber risk.

 Save to Folio